rhinoceraptor/rhinoceraptor.github.io/_posts/2015-1-30-deadbolt-opener.md

 ![Finished Project](https://farm8.staticflickr.com/7419/16220687689_758c59722b_z_d.jpg)

-I wanted to design a part the would allow a common hobby servo to unlock a deadbolt.
+I wanted to design a part that would allow a common hobby servo to unlock a deadbolt.
 You could then use RFID or some other means of authentication to open a door.

 I used the larger size available at Radio Shack.